Photoworks at Peckham 24, May 2019

-Photoworks presented as part of the photography festival Peckham 24 in May 2019, presenting an exhibition exploring the themes of dance, music and community.
+Photoworks at Peckham 24 presented an exhibition exploring the themes of dance, music and community.

 Dance is a universal language of expression.
 We dance alone, in the privacy of our own homes; we dance together, in pairs and in groups, forming communities based on shared likes and experiences.